• Metropark Hotel Kowloon

 Unlike many who have loaded their water supplies with enormous blocks of ice, this water was warm enough even for this little baby to have a dunking.

 The second main group of revelers is more mobile than sedentary.
 They are busy riding around in the back of pick-up trucks with a large water supply on hand.
-They enjoy soaking everyone; the folks on the sidewalks, pedestrians, motorcyclists and especially other trucks!
+They enjoy soaking everyone; the folks on the sidewalks, pedestrians, motorcyclists and especially

 This guy is sort of a one man mobile artillery.